h2oai/h2o-3/README.md

 ## 9. Community

 We will breathe & sustain a vibrant community with the focus of taking a software engineering approach to data science and empowering everyone interested in data to be able to hack data using math and algorithms.
-Join us on google groups [h2ostream](https://groups.google.com/forum/#!forum/h2ostream).
+Join us on google groups at [h2ostream](https://groups.google.com/forum/#!forum/h2ostream) and feel free to file issues directly on our [JIRA](http://jira.h2o.ai).

 Team & Committers